ioBroker/db/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### __WORK IN PROGRESS__
 -->

 ### __WORK IN PROGRESS__
-* Converted the DB classes to multiple packages managed in a monorepo
+* Converted the DB classes to multiple packages managed in a monorepo; Initial release